eysk-io/course_reqs_scraper/README.md

 ./main 4
 ```

-This will run the program with 4 threads.
+This will run the program with 4 threads in a thread pool.

 ## Features

-Overall, the program is broken down into three main steps:
+Overall, the program is broken down into three main features:

 1. Retrieve links to each course subject page from http://www.calendar.ubc.ca/vancouver/courses.cfm?page=name.